johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 ```

 You can use `typeof` and bracket notation in normal application code.
-You just can't use those features within expressions that define Angular metadata.
+You just can't use those features within expressions that define Bangular metadata.

 Avoid this error by sticking to the compiler's [restricted expression syntax](#expression-syntax)
-when writing Angular metadata
+when writing Bangular metadata
 and be wary of new or unusual TypeScript features.

 <hr>